SmalkiGroove/heroes-expansion/doc/HEROES.md

 ---
 __THEODORUS :__
-Exhauster - Artificier
+Arcane Forge Master - Artificier

-• Enemy units Speed is reduced by 1.
-• Enemy units Initiative is reduced by 1% per hero's Level.
+• Starts with Ultimate Artificier directly, allowing hero to craft creature artifacts for half the cost.
+• When visiting an Academy town, the hero gains Knowledge points equal to his level to increase the power of the creatures artifacts.
+• Gain 1 resource upon leveling up.
+Cycles between all resources except Golds (equivalent to +1 to all resources every 6 levels).

 Starting Skills
-• Artificier
+• Artificier (4)
-• Dark Magic
+• Consume Artifact
-• Master Of Curses

 ---
 __GALIB :__
 Semi-God - Artificier

 • There is a higher chance that enemy spells redirected by Magic Mirror land on one of the enemy units instead of going in a random direction.
-• After every victory, an additional free Djinn joins hero's army, and hero uses 10 Mana to respawn a dead Djinns.
+• After every victory, an additional free Djinn joins hero's army, and hero uses 10 Mana to respawn each dead Djinn.
 The total Mana cost is reduced by 1 for every Djinn remaining in his army.
 • Djinns in hero's army generate Golds every day equal to hero level.

 Starting Skills